whilenot-dev/whilenot-dev.github.io/content/posts/typescript-source-code-generation.md

 Making use of the `typescript` package and its compiler API is a complex-looking but valuable addition to the methods above.
 There's a good chance you have `typescript` already installed as dependency, as you might want to type-check the generated source code.

-While the [documentation](https://github.com/microsoft/TypeScript/wiki/Using-the-Compiler-API) for the compiler API seems kinda sparse, it's quite straight forward to just type out parts of the wanted output and then head over to the [_AST Explorer_](https://astexplorer.net/) to inspect the resulting AST.
+While the [documentation](https://github.com/microsoft/TypeScript/wiki/Using-the-Compiler-API) for the compiler API seems kinda sparse, it's quite straightforward to just type out parts of the wanted output and then head over to the [_AST Explorer_](https://astexplorer.net/) to inspect the resulting AST.
 Select the `typescript` parser from the dropdown in the navigation bar and you'll be able to scan through the AST tree.
 You can see that names in the _AST Explorer_'s tree-nodes closely resemble the method names of the compiler API:

 ![astexplorer.gif](/images/template-metaprogramming-with-typescript/astexplorer.gif "AST Explorer")